What Does It Mean When Your Oil Dipstick is Burnt

 Do these TESTS when SMOKE comes out of the oil dipstick

-Dried Oil on Dipstick
+Dried Oil on a Dipstick

 If your car’s dipstick has dried oil on it, there are a few things you can do to clean it off.
 One option is to use a degreaser and a rag.
 Be sure to wear gloves when doing this.

 Another option is to use hot water and dish soap.
 This will usually loosen the dried oil so that you can wipe it away easily.
-If neither of these options work, you may need to resort to using a putty knife or another sharp object to scrape the dried oil off of the dipstick.
+If neither of these options works, you may need to resort to using a putty knife or another sharp object to scrape the dried oil off of the dipstick.

 Oil Dipstick Stained